manideepbora/git-practice/README.md

 - git stash pop: Apply stash changes to the working directory

 - git branch: Show all branch with an astrike on the current branch
+- git branch -a: also show the remote branches after fetch.
+It should be merge to see the changes in the working folder.
 - git checkout -b : create branch then check out to that branch
 - git branch -d <branch>: deletes the branch
 - git branch -c <branch name>: creates a branch